Friday, November 6, 2015

 Rothenburg ob der Tauber, Germany

-Next morning we made tracks for the Gray Line bus departure point, opposite the station.
+Next morning we made tracks for the Gray Line bus departure point, opposite the station & our hotel.
 Our day (over 10 hours!) was to be spent travelling part of the famous Romantic Road, a 420 km road that links Wurzburg to Fussen with delightful country views, attractive medieval towns and imposing castles dotted along the way.
-This road was once part of an ancient (Roman) trade route through southern Germany.
+This road was once a section of an ancient (Roman) trade route through southern Germany.
 Now a popular tourist destination, the area really does retain that picture-postcard charm promised in tourist brochures.

 Inside the Castle Walls at Harburg